-Jao Camp is located on a large, remote island in a private concession in Botswana, bordering the Moremi Game Reserve in the heart of the Okavango Delta.
+Jao Camp, recently reopened after a grand refurbishment, is located on a large, remote island in a private concession in Botswana, bordering the Moremi Game Reserve in the heart of the Okavango Delta.
 With varied habitats ranging from waterways and lagoons to dry Kalahari grasslands and open floodplains, the camp offers both land and water experiences, depending on the current flood levels.

 Jao Camp has nine spacious tents, each individually handcrafted.
 These twin-bedded canvas and thatched rooms are situated beneath a canopy of shady trees and have en-suite facilities, as well as an outdoor shower for the more adventurous.
 Built on raised decks, each has a private sala for afternoon siestas and offers wonderful views of the spectacular surrounding floodplains.
 In addition to the lounge and dining area, there are two plunge pools and an outdoor boma for dining under the stars, complemented by wines from an excellent wine cellar.